PyTables/PyTables/doc/source/usersguide/utilities.rst

     positional arguments:
       sourcefile:sourcegroup
                             source file/group
-                            file names/paths in sourcegroup are separated by "," on Windows systems and ":" on Linus/macOS systems. destfile:destgroup    destination file/group
+                            file names/paths in sourcegroup are separated by ":" destfile:destgroup    destination file/group
-                            file names/paths in destgroup are separated by "," on Windows systems and ":" on Linus/macOS systems.
+                            file names/paths in destgroup are separated by ":"

     optional arguments:
       -h, --help            show this help message and exit